Learn. Grow. Lead.

 For questions about Lakeland University's Develop U workshops, contact Kym Leibham at 920-565-1023 ext.
 2155 or email her at firstname.lastname@example.org.

-Nonprofit Support provides local nonprofit agencies with temporary and/or long-term staff at little to no cost.
+Nonprofit Division provides local nonprofit agencies with temporary and/or long-term staff at little to no cost.
 The goal is to increase the effectiveness of local nonprofit organizations by providing outstanding students to fill administrative and professional roles or customized projects or events.
-Additionally, this division’s team works with area nonprofits as they consider consolidating resources to improve efficiencies and collaboration for greater impact in the community.
+Additionally, this business’s team works with area nonprofits as they consider consolidating resources to improve efficiencies and collaboration for greater impact in the community.
 Some of the nonprofits currently being served by Lakeland University are The Above & Beyond Children’s Museum, The Stefanie H. Weill Center for the Performing Arts, the Boys & Girls Clubs and the John Michael Kohler Arts Center.

 Lakeland is excited to invite students to apply for an unparalleled experiential learning and small business management opportunity that will set graduates apart from the competition.
 At the core of our student-run businesses will be the people – Lakeland University students.
 Students will: